grafana/alloy/docs/sources/get-started/clustering.md

 ## Cluster monitoring and troubleshooting

 You can use the {{< param "PRODUCT_NAME" >}} UI [clustering page][] to monitor your cluster status.
-Refer to [Debugging clustering issues][debugging] for additional troubleshooting information.
+Refer to [Debug clustering issues][debugging] for additional troubleshooting information.

 [run]: ../../reference/cli/run/#clustering
 [prometheus.scrape]: ../../reference/components/prometheus/prometheus.scrape/#clustering-block